georgina-szabo/Data-Science-Portfolio/Can_Crime_Characteristics_Predict_Full_Moons/README.md

 Trevethan, R. (2017).
 Sensitivity, Specificity, and Predictive Values: Foundations, Pliabilities, and Pitfalls in Research and Practice.
 Frontiers in Public Health, 5. https://doi.org/10.3389/fpubh.2017.00307

-R code for the project is available here

-Link to code